10110001111/aboutme/README.md

 # About Me:
-A Network/Systems Engineer with big dreams, gentle humour and a little bit of sarcasm;
+A Network/Systems Engineer with big dreams, gentle humour, and a little bit of sarcasm;

 ## LinkedIn:
 https://al.linkedin.com/in/wasiibrahimi